Adriana Gallardo

-Adriana Gallardo is an American journalist, editor, and educator who serves as an editor for NPR's Morning Edition, focusing on books and author interviews.
+Adriana Gallardo is a Mexican journalist, editor, and educator who serves as an editor for NPR's Morning Edition, focusing on books and author interviews.

 Early life

 Gallardo was born in central Mexico and immigrated to the United States as an undocumented child in the late 1980s.
 She grew up in the Chicago suburbs in a family of janitors.

 Career

 ProPublica

 Gallardo joined ProPublica in 2016 as an engagement reporter.
 During her seven-year tenure, she collaborated on investigative series covering women's health, immigration, and sexual violence.